-Registered Migration Agent in Australia
+Registered Migration Agent in Canada

 Beginning of 2015, the Express Entry system was launched to become this completely electronic immigration selection system, replacing the old paper application process.
 It has been conceived with the intention of ranking economic immigration candidates, where only those with the highest scores are invited to apply for permanent residence.
 Many aspirants assume Express Entry is a new immigration program.
 This is not the case.
 In simple terms, it is a new electronic system that Immigration, Refugees, and Citizenship Canada (IRCC) uses to manage and select applications for permanent residence under 3 programs that were already in existence for several years: